Associate Professor & BSW Coordinator

 Texas Woman's University

-Dr. Emarely Rosa-Dávila is an Associate Professor of Social Work and its undergraduate program director for the College of Arts and Sciences at Texas Woman’s University.
+Dr. Emarely Rosa-Dávila is an Associate Professor of Social Work and the undergraduate program director for the College of Arts and Sciences at Texas Woman’s University.
 She also holds appointments as Affiliate Faculty of Psychology and in the Woodcock Institute at Texas Woman’s University and is the Speaker for the Faculty Senate.
-She has over 20 years of experience as a practitioner in mental health, specializing in children and adolescents and 14 in higher education.
+She has over 20 years of experience as a practitioner in mental health, specializing in children and adolescents, as well as 16 years of experience in higher education.
 Her research focuses on mental health and culturally competent practices in the Hispanic-Latinx community living in the United States.
-Her work has appeared in the Journal of Mental Health and Social Behaviour, Journal of Social Work in the Global Community, Voces del Trabajo Social, and Ámbito de Encuentros, among others.
-In addition, Dr. Rosa-Dávila is an Executive Leadership Academy fellow (Class 2021) from UC-Berkeley and a New Leadership Academy fellow (Class 2017) from the University of Michigan-Ann Arbor.
-She holds a Bachelor of Arts in Social Work from the University of Puerto Rico, Humacao campus, a Masters degree in Social Work (MSW) with specialization in Families with Children and Adolescents, and a Ph.D. in Social-Community Psychology, both from the University of Puerto Rico, Rio Piedras campus.
+Her work has appeared in the Journal of Mental Health and Social Behaviour, the Journal of Social Work in the Global Community, Voces del Trabajo Social, and Ámbito de Encuentros, among other publications.

 Disclosure information not submitted.